EOEPCA/proc-ades/README.md

 The applications, inside the Docker container, are run by the user `apache` with id `48`.
 This information defines the types of permissions that must be assigned to the shared filesystem.

-I paths esterni da condividere sono:
+The container paths to share are:

 1. /zooservices/
 1. /var/www/html/res/